apostrophecms/docs/docs/reference/modules/login.md

 ### `bearerTokens`

-If set to an object with a `lifetime` subproperty, a bearer token is valid for that many seconds.
+If set to an object with a `lifetime` subproperty, a bearer token is valid for that many milliseconds.
 If this option is not set, the lifetime defaults to 2 weeks.
+To convert days to milliseconds, you can use logic like: `86400 * 1000 * days`

 ### `throttle`